tahasafdari/IGDb/README.md

 # IGDB - Internet Game Database

-Welcome to IGDB, the Internet Game Database, where you can explore, review, and discuss your favorite video games!
+Welcome to IGDb, the Internet Game Database, where you can explore, review, and discuss your favorite video games!

 ## Table of Contents